Cycling Through the Centuries.

 Cross North Broadway and continue on West Short while taking notice of the 180-year-old building at 309 West Short (on your left before North Mill).
 This is Lexington's oldest surviving post office (ca. 1830).
 The building to its west at 311 is a remnant of the 19th century Reed-Drake Hotel.
 On your right at 300 West Short (on the southwest corner of West Short and N. Mill Street) is a building that began as a pharmacy in 1905.
 It became Sageser Pharmacy from 1930 to around 1970, after which the building was renovated and converted to law offices.
 Continue to Cheapside Park, on your right at the southeast corner of West Short and Cheapside (Stop 9).

 From Stop 9, one can see the old Fayette County Courthouse, built in 1898 in a Richardsonian Romanesque architectural style, bordering Cheapside Park.
-It now houses several history museums.
+It is currently under renovation.
 One can also see the new Courthouses (ca. 2002) two blocks to the east.
 Across the street at the northwest corner of West Short and Market is 249 West Short (ca. 1889-1890), remodeled in 1962).
 Note the restrained Richardsonian style building (ca. 1895) located at 129-131 Cheapside on the southwest corner of the West Short intersection.
 The building in the middle of the block at 115 Cheapside is original underneath its 20th century facade.
 It was built for Matthew Elder in 1807.
 Imagine what West Short looked like in the mid-20th century when most of the buildings resembled the historic structures that are still standing today.

 10 - Christ Episcopal Church Cathedral